Do you know what is bar chart in technical analysis? What is technical analysis?

 Before we start analyzing any chart, the first selection we make is the format of the price chart.

-There are various types of price chart options like a line chart, bar chart, candlestick chart etc but the commonly used charts in traders community is bar chart and candlestick chart.
+There are various types of price chart options like a line chart, candlestick chart, bar chart in technical analysis but the commonly used charts in traders community is bar chart and candlestick chart.

 However, one chart you should not use is line chart since it provides the least amount of information.